christine-e-smit/docker_tutorial/docs/Production.md

 Breaking down the command:

 1. `docker` - calls the docker daemon.
-2. `run` - tells docker to run (instantiate) a docker image
+2. `run` - tells docker to run (instantiate) a docker image.
-3. `--rm` - tells docker to get rid of the instantiated image when it exits
+3. `--rm` - tells docker to get rid of the instantiated image when it exits.
 4. `--volume` - tells docker to mount directory `"$PWD"/work_area/` as `/work_area` inside the container.
 5. `docker_tutorial_prod` - tells docker which image to instantiate.